Endone Tablets is a brand of medicine containing the active ingredient oxycodone hydrochloride.

 It may not be safe for you to take ENDONE if you have these conditions.
 Your doctor will need to consider all these factors when advising you about taking ENDONE.

-If you have not told your doctor about any of the above, tell him/her before you start taking ENDONE.
+If you have not told your doctor about any of the above, tell them before you start taking ENDONE.

 Taking other medicines